haacked/haacked.com/_posts/archived/2006-01-12-WebBasedIMwithMeebo.aspx.markdown

 ---
 layout: post
-title: "Web Based IM with Meebo"
+title: Web Based IM with Meebo
 date: 2006-01-12 -0800
 comments: true
 disqus_identifier: 11485
 categories: []
+redirect_from: "/archive/2006/01/11/WebBasedIMwithMeebo.aspx/"
 ---

 Can’t use your favorite IM tool because of a pesky firewall at your place of work?
 Kyle points me to this web app, [Meebo](http://meebo.com/) which appears to be in the alpha phase, but